Thickness of skeletons of arithmetic hyperbolic orbifolds: Introduction

 We can draw a connection between this problem and the expander graphs.
 It was shown by Kolmogorov and Barzdin in the 1960's that expander graphs are hard to embed in $\R^N$ \cite{Kolmogorov93}.
 Hence properties (b) and (c) of Corollary~\ref{thm-main} would be satisfied if we have a sequence of triangulations of, say, $S^3$ whose $1$--skeletons form a family of expanders.
 Existence of such triangulations is a well known problem which has attracted considerable attention throughout the years.
 We can refer to Kalai's chapter~19 of the Handbook of Discrete and Computational Geometry for a related discussion \cite{Kalai}.
 More recently, Lackenby and Souto came up with a nice construction of such triangulations \cite{Lackenby}.
 Their simplicial complexes can be turned into hyperbolic orbifolds; however, these orbifolds will be non-arithmetic and, what is more essential, we expect that the number of simplices in the Lackenby--Souto triangulations would grow much faster than the volumes of the associated orbifolds.
 So these expander skeletons are far from optimal from our viewpoint: for them the inequality in Theorem~\ref{thm-gg} is far from sharp.
 The existence of triangulations of a sphere or other topological manifold whose skeletons form a sequence of \emph{geometric expanders} by satisfying the properties (a)--(c) of Corollary~\ref{thm-main} remains unknown.

 In Section~\ref{section-gg} we prove Theorem~\ref{thm-gg}, and in Section~\ref{section-triangulate} we prove Theorem~\ref{thm-triangulate}.

 \emph{Acknowledgments.} We thank Larry Guth for bringing us together and for pointing out a mistake in an earlier version of Theorem~\ref{thm-gg}.
 We thank Marc Lackenby for explaining to us his work with Juan Souto.
 We thank the referee for carefully reading the manuscript and helpful comments.
-H.~Alpert is supported by the National Science Foundation under Award No.~DMS 1802914, and M.~Belolipetsky is partially supported by CNPq, FAPERJ and Math-AmSud grants.
+H.~Alpert is supported by the National Science Foundation under Award No.~DMS 1802914, and M.~Belolipetsky is partially supported by CNPq, FAPERJ and Math-AmSud grants and by the MPIM in Bonn.